lkstrp/python-package-dev/docs/steps/write.md

 Most of the tools discussed in the following sections can be used via CLI, but also provide IDE plugins.
 Popular IDEs are [VSCode](https://code.visualstudio.com/):material-link: and [PyCharm](https://www.jetbrains.com/pycharm/):material-link:.
 Both support plugins for linters, formatters, type checkers etc. That is quite useful since you get immediate feedback whith inline errors and warnings.

 ## Coding Assistant
-Most of the tools discussed in the following sections can be used via the CLI, but also provide IDE plugins.
-Popular IDEs are [VSCode](https://code.visualstudio.com/):material-link: and [PyCharm](https://www.jetbrains.com/pycharm/):material-link:.
-Both support plugins for linters, formatters, type checkers, etc. This is quite useful as you get immediate feedback with inline errors and warnings.

 ### Privacy compliant ways
 Of course, LLMs are a great help, but you may have privacy concerns or simply not be allowed to use them.
 Using models from OpenAI or Anthropic will send your code to their servers.